★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Evidence

-Long operating history designing and building industrial gas production units provides process know-how; internal demand provides repeatable learning.
+Long operating history designing and building industrial gas production units provides process know-how; internal demand provides repeatable learning and keeps technical capabilities close to operating needs.

 Erosion risks